3scale/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 2. In the `awsThreeScale_Authorizer` folder you will see two different folders, which represent the two Lambda function we are going to use:
     * `authorizer` is the Lambda function that is called by the Amazon API Gateway to authorize incoming API calls (see the [first diagram above](#firstcall)).
     * `authrepAsync` is called by the `authorizer` function to sync with the 3scale API Management platform for API traffic reporting and analytics (see the [second diagram above](#subsequentcalls)).

+To check the CloudFormation settings you can look at `s-ressources-cf.json` file at the root of the project.

 Before deploying this to AWS we need to complete a few more tasks.